alphagov/short-url-manager/README.md

 ## Permissions

-Users must be given sign on permissions to access and use the features of this tool.
-There are two kinds of permission:
+Users must be given Signon permissions to access and use the features of this tool.
+The available permissions are:
 - `request_short_urls`: Can complete a form to request a new Short URL, which must be approved before being made
 - `manage_short_urls`: Can approve requests for Short URLs, and create the redirects on GOV.UK
+- `advanced_options`: Can create and approve requests using advanced options (prefix type redirects, and non-default segments mode values).

 ## Licence